AdobeDocs/experience-platform.en/help/destinations/ui/destinations-workspace.md

 ## [!UICONTROL Catalog] {#catalog}

-The **[!UICONTROL Catalog]** tab displays a list of all destinations available in Real-time CDP, that you can send data to.
+The **[!UICONTROL Catalog]** tab displays a list of all destinations available in Platform, that you can send data to.

-The Real-time CDP user interface provides a number of search and filter options on the destinations catalog page:
+The Platform user interface provides a number of search and filter options on the destinations catalog page:

 * Use the search functionality on the page to locate a specific destination.
 * Filter destinations using the [!UICONTROL Categories] control.
 * Toggle between [!UICONTROL All destinations] and [!UICONTROL My destinations].
-When **[!UICONTROL All destinations]** is selected, all available Real-time CDP destinations are displayed.
+When **[!UICONTROL All destinations]** is selected, all available Platform destinations are displayed.
 When **[!UICONTROL My destinations]** is selected, you can only see the destinations with which you have established a connection.
 * Select to view **[!UICONTROL Connections]** and/or **[!UICONTROL Extensions]**.
 To understand the difference between the two categories, see [Destination Types and Categories](../destination-types.md).

 ![destinations filtering and search demo](../assets/ui/workspace/destinations-search-and-filter.gif)